 By 1878, Furnivall was negotiating with Oxford University Press to publish the new Dictionary, and the Press took advice from one of its Delegates, the Sanskritist Professor Max Müller (see Müller’s advice).
-James Murray was appointed the new editor in 1879, and he immediately issued an Appeal for volunteer readers (published in three editions 1879-80), reproduced once more on the OED Online archived document pages [accessed 13 August 2019].
+The Press took over the Dictionary in the same year and and appointed James Murray as editor in 1879.
+Murray immediately issued an Appeal for volunteer readers (published in three editions 1879-80), reproduced once more on the OED Online archived document pages [accessed 13 August 2019].
 His Directions to readers are on the EOED site.

 OED Online also links to a copy of Murray’s ‘Romanes’ lecture on ‘The Evolution of English Lexicography’, delivered to an Oxford audience in 1900 [accessed 22 January 2019].
 This runs through the history of English dictionaries and explains why the new one he was editing was so important.

 Murray died in 1915, at the age of 78, having just completed on time a double section of the Dictionary, covering entries in the range ‘Trink’ to ‘Turndown’.
 He had been responsible for ‘more than half of the English vocabulary, comprising all the words beginning with the letters A-D, H-K, O-P, and all but a fraction of those beginning with T’, as described in the obituary published in The Periodical of 15 September 1915 (p.
 198), reproduced on EOED.

 It was a further thirteen years before publication of the first edition of OED came to an end in 1928.
 Go to OED1’s completion for OED’s celebration of the event.